addff/2310-CSP600/[F2]/PUTERI NUR IZZATI BINTI ZUHAIREE/README.md

 ### Evidence
 Basic facts either observation, questionnaire, interview or article.

+1.
 <img src="https://github.com/addff/2310-CSP600/assets/148511387/f2c93986-ef0b-45f8-80ba-475f25fc426e" width="550" height="250">

 The survey data shows varied meal-planning strategies among respondents, with 41.9% opting for manual meal planning.
 However, 45.2% lack structured meal planning, indicating a lack of awareness about its importance.
 Only 3.2% adhere to a set meal schedule, and 9.7% use planning apps or services.
 These statistics highlight the importance of meal planning education, as it assists individuals in managing essential dietary components such as fats, sugars, and carbohydrates, ensuring a well-balanced and nutritious diet.
 Promoting meal planning awareness and knowledge can assist individuals in making informed decisions about their nutrition and overall well-being.
 It is critical to step up efforts to raise awareness and understanding of the transformative impact of thoughtful meal planning on people's lives.

+2. Meal planning, shopping lists, and portion sizes assist people in purchasing what they require and making use of ingredients efficiently, thus decreasing food spoilage and waste.
+It also encourages consumption of leftovers, which saves money and contributes to a more sustainable environment.
+Constant food planning reduces waste while also saving money.(Smith J. , 2023)

 ### Problem Identification